 Targets that use retro foil as a background guarantee that sufficient light is reflected even if the angle is not favorable for picture taking.
 Targets that use a white background or background illumination are optionally available.

 The KOBA-optima optical scale system provides 15 possible measuring distances per scale with six targets.
 The combination of measuring distances and scale positioning guarantees a statistically safe measurement.
 Scales are calibrated on a measuring machine specially modified with a CCD camera to register the targets and with two distance-measuring laser systems for length measurement.
 The center position of the measuring mark is determined by using an elliptical trace-out program.

-Certification is provided by the DKD (German calibration service) or the PTB can carry out calibration of the scale.
-The Measurement Uncertainty of calibrated values if 5µm which is significantly below that provided by photogrammetry and theodolite systems.
+Certification is provided by the DAkkS (German calibration service).
+The Measurement Uncertainty of calibrated values is 5µm which is significantly below that provided by photogrammetry and theodolite systems.
 As a result, the certifications performed by the KOBA-optima system are suitable as the SI basic unit "length" according to the demands of the VDI/VDE standard.

 That patented KOBA-optima optical scale system has been designed to be a standardized artifact, traceable to a national standard.
 It is suitable as a calibration standard for optical measuring systems, e.g. acceptance and monitoring inspections.
 It can also be used as a reference standard for traceability of the particular measuring task to the "SI basic unit length" specification as defined by the KOBA-optima optical scale system as a physical body.

 The scales can be easily fixed to tripods, on carrying handles on the object to be measured or onto the object itself by means of fastening clips.